GoogleCloudPlatform/click-to-deploy/k8s/zookeeper/README.md

 [Prometheus format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md).

-You can access the metrics at `[ZOOKEEPER_CLUSTER_IP]:9141/metrics`, where `[ZOOKEEPER_CLUSTER_IP]` is the IP address of Pod on Kubernetes cluster.
+You can access the metrics at `[ZOOKEEPER_CLUSTER_IP]:9141/metrics`, where `[ZOOKEEPER_CLUSTER_IP]` is the IP address of Pod on the Kubernetes cluster.

 ### Configuring Prometheus to collect metrics

-Prometheus can be configured to automatically collect the application's metrics.
+Prometheus can be configured to automatically collect the app's metrics.
-Follow the steps in
+To set this up, follow the steps in
 [Configuring Prometheus](https://prometheus.io/docs/introduction/first_steps/#configuring-prometheus).

 You configure the metrics in the